josep11/edit-paste-app/README.md

 # EditPasteApp

-This App is for removing the user from Chats copied to the clipboard from Whatsapp/Telegram.
+This App is for stripping the user from Chats copied to the clipboard from Whatsapp/Telegram/Messenger.
 Usage: Run the App paste the conversation:

     user1: hello
     user1: how are you doing today?